Search Results

 Results found for "Bryan L. Roth"

-Bryan Roth About this episode Dr. Bryan Roth is the Michael Hooker Distinguished Professor of Pharmacology at the University of North Carolina Join me and learn more about Bryan and his work.
-Dr. Bryan Roth on the web UNC School of Medicine / Pharmacology Roth Lab Roth Leads $26.9 Million Project to Create Better Psychiatric Medications LinkedIn Bryan Roth on Twitter Roth Lab on Twitter Google Scholar
+Bryan Roth on the DARPA-funded effort to design a non-psychedelic psychedelic for depression — and why Bryan Roth: Inside the DARPA Bet on a Non-Psychedelic Psychedelic Psilocybin is in Phase 3 trials for Bryan Roth is the Michael Hooker Distinguished Professor of Pharmacology at the University of North Carolina Bryan Roth on the web UNC School of Medicine / Pharmacology Roth Lab Roth Leads $26.9 Million Project to Create Better Psychiatric Medications LinkedIn Bryan Roth on Twitter Roth Lab on Twitter Google Scholar

 - Empowering Drug Discovery for the GPCR Community with Dr. Justin English | Dr. GPCR Ecosystem